-This oil painting, which I call "The Way", is poignant for me in more ways than one.
+This oil painting, which I call "The Way", means a lot to me.
 It depicts a much sought after feature in the Galilean landscape, a marker that points to the trail that Jesus walked.
 Whenever we came to a crossroads, something like this pointed us in the direction we were to walk.

 It reminds me of the words of Jesus.
 His words often caused a stir.
 They still do today.
 It is easy to generously claim that He was good person and possibly a miracle worker.
 However, His words aren’t easy to be bland about.
 They seem to offend more often than not.